Modular quantum key distribution setup for research and development applications: Discussion and outlook

-Due to the quantum basis and optical methods of information transfer, the developed modular QKD setup is suited pretty well for the education of undergraduate physics students.
-Taking into account challenging tasks to generate, control, modify and synchronize electric and optical pulses, it is a powerful practical course for electronics engineers and hardware programmers.
-Involving the necessity to correct errors in sifted quantum keys and privacy amplification, we get a wide field for research for algorithm developers and mathematicians.
+We have present the modular QKD setup for R\&D applications and educational purposes.
+An important feature of the developed apparatus is its flexibility offering possibilities for modifying optical schemes and testing novel QKD protocols.
+Another distinctive feature of the developed setup is the implementation of the decoy-state protocol.
+We have demonstrated the results of testing the plug-and-play scheme realizing BB84 and decoy-state BB84 QKD protocols.
+We have also used the setup for distribution of keys between two bank offices in Moscow.

-Despite the fact that the setup has been designed for research and development applications, it demonstrates a high degree of robustness beyond laboratory conditions.
-We have presented the results of using the setup for generation of quantum keys between two bank offices in Moscow.
+Due to the quantum basis and optical methods of information transfer, the developed modular QKD setup is well suited for the education of undergraduate students.
+Taking into account challenging tasks to generate, control, modify and synchronize electric and optical pulses, it is a powerful course for engineers.
+Involving the necessity to correct errors in sifted keys and privacy amplification, we get a wide field for research for mathematicians.
+Additional modules for preparation, manipulation, and measurements of quantum states allows one to investigate novel QKD protocols and attack scenarios.